Cássio (footballer, born 1987): Corinthians

 In the end of 2011, after terminating his contract with PSV Eindhoven, Cássio signed with Corinthians.
 On 27 April 2012, he was made Corinthians' first-choice goalkeeper, replacing Júlio César, the former number one goalkeeper at the club.
 He made his debut in the Libertadores 2012 on 2 May 2012, in a game against Emelec in the round-of-16.
 The result was a goalless draw and Cássio was elected Man of the Match following a great display.
 He went on to make 7 more appearances for Corinthians in the competition, helping the team become champions against Boca Juniors in the finals, including a miraculous save against an Diego Souza's shoot of the Vasco da Gama in the second-leg of the quarter-finals.
 On 16 December 2012, Cássio helped Corinthians beat Chelsea by the score of 1–0 in the FIFA Club World Cup.
 He was later rewarded the golden ball for the tournament due to his brilliant performances during the competition.

-In May 17, 2024, Cássio came out and said he will sadly leave Corinthians, ending a 12-year-old career with the São Paulo club.
+On 17 May 2024, Cássio announced he would be leaving the club after twelve seasons.